Sekiro: Shadows Die Twice: Gameplay

 Sekiro: Shadows Die Twice is an action-adventure game played from a third-person view.
-Compared to FromSoftware's Dark Souls series, the game features fewer role-playing elements, lacks character creation and the ability to level up a variety of stats, and has no multiplayer elements.
-It does, however, include gear upgrading, a skill tree, and limited ability customization.
-Rather than attacking to whittle an enemy's health points, combat in Sekiro revolves around using a katana to attack their posture and balance instead, eventually leading to an opening that allows for a single killing blow.
+Compared to FromSoftware's Dark Souls series, the game features fewer role-playing elements, lacks character creation and the ability to level up a variety of stats, and has no real-time multiplayer elements.
+It does, however, include gear upgrading, special abilities with a prosthetic arm, a skill tree, and limited ability customization.
+Rather than attacking to whittle an enemy's health points, combat in Sekiro revolves around using a katana to attack their posture and balance instead, as well as deflecting incoming enemy attacks, eventually leading to an opening that allows for a single killing blow.

-The game also features stealth elements, allowing players to instantly eliminate some enemies if they can get in range undetected.
+The game also features stealth elements, allowing players to instantly eliminate or severely damage most enemies if they can get in range undetected.
 In addition, the player character can use various tools to assist with combat and exploration, such as a grappling hook.
 If the player character dies, they can be revived on the spot if they have resurrection power, which is restored by defeating enemies, instead of respawning at earlier checkpoints.

-Plot

-Following the Sengoku period, Isshin Ashina seized control of the land of Ashina.
-During this time, a nameless orphan is adopted by the wandering shinobi known as Owl, who names the boy Wolf and trains him in the ways of the shinobi.
-Two decades later, Ashina is on the brink of collapse due to the now elderly Isshin falling ill and the Interior Ministry, a group set on unifying Japan, steadily closing in.
-Desperate to save his clan, Isshin's adoptive grandson Genichiro seeks the immortal Divine Heir Kuro in hopes of using the Dragon Heritage in his blood to create an immortal army.
-Wolf, now a full-fledged shinobi and Kuro's bodyguard, fights Genichiro but loses both Kuro and his left arm.
-However, being immortal, Wolf survives and is found by a retired shinobi known as the Sculptor.
-The Sculptor nurses Wolf back to health and gifts him a prosthetic arm.

-To rescue Kuro, Wolf assaults Ashina Castle whilst being forced to confront his past; Three years ago, Kuro's birthplace, the Hirata estate, was raided by bandits led by Wolf's former teacher, Lady Butterfly.
-While Wolf was able to defeat her, he was stabbed in the back by an unknown assailant but survived after Kuro made him immortal using the Dragon Heritage.
-In the present, Wolf once again confronts Genichiro and defeats him, forcing him to flee.
-Kuro asks Wolf to perform the Immortal Severance ritual, which would result in Kuro's death and prevent anyone from fighting over his immortality.
-Wolf reluctantly agrees and sets out to collect the necessary materials for the ritual.
-Wolf's quest leads him to cross paths with Isshin, who gives him a new name: Sekiro, the "one-armed wolf".